 About Scott Taylor – Taylor Defense Firm, San Luis Obispo, CA

-My name is Scott Taylor and I am an attorney with a focus on DUI defense, and the founder of the Taylor Defense Firm located in San Luis Obispo, CA. I have devoted my career to the protection of people in need.
+My name is Scott Taylor and I am the founder of the Taylor Defense Firm located in San Luis Obispo, CA. I have devoted my career to the protection of people in need.
 The reason I founded Taylor Defense Firm is because over my career, I have encountered countless people who are treated as just another file, or a paycheck.
 The feedback I have consistently received from my clients and their families over the years is that I truly care about my clients and only want the best for them.
 I am passionate about defending my clients, and bring experience and professionalism to every case.

 I had a long path to opening Taylor Defense Firm here in San Luis Obispo, California.
 I grew up in Texas with dreams of attending the Naval Academy.
 However, my father became ill and I attended college closer to home.
 I left Texas to attend the University of Oklahoma College of Law, where my mother fell ill and passed away as well.
 From the infancy of my legal career, I learned to bring a compassion and tenacity to my cases.
 Upon graduation from law school, I gave myself a fresh start and moved away from my friends and classmates to move closer to family and threw myself into the heavy caseload of the Missouri Public Defenders Office in the Kansas City Trial Office.